 Birds you can see here include:

-Black-necked Grebe, Little Bittern, Cattle Egret, Little Egret, Purple Heron, White Stork, Eurasian Spoonbill, Greater Flamingo, Eurasian Wigeon, Gadwall, Common Teal, Mallard, Northern Pintail, Garganey, Northern Shoveler, Red-crested Pochard, European Honey Buzzard, Black-shouldered Kite, Black Kite, Red Kite, Short-toed Eagle, Western Marsh Harrier, Hen Harrier, Montagu's Harrier, Northern Goshawk, Common Buzzard, Booted Eagle, Bonelli's Eagle, Osprey, Lesser Kestrel, Merlin, Northern Hobby, Peregrine Falcon, Common Quail, Water Rail, Baillon's Crake, Little Bustard, Great Bustard, Black-winged Stilt, Pied Avocet, Stone-curlew, Collared Pratincole, Northern Lapwing, Little Ringed Plover, Ringed Plover, Kentish Plover, Eurasian Golden Plover, Grey Plover, Red Knot, Little Stint, Temminck's Stint, Curlew Sandpiper, Dunlin, Ruff, Common Snipe, Black-tailed Godwit, Bar-tailed Godwit, Whimbrel, Spotted Redshank, Common Redshank, Common Greenshank, Green Sandpiper, Wood Sandpiper, Mediterranean Gull, Little Gull, Yellow-legged Gull, Gull-billed Tern, Caspian Tern, Little Tern, Whiskered Tern, Black Tern, Great Spotted Cuckoo, Short-eared Owl, European Nightjar, Red-necked Nightjar, Common Swift, Pallid Swift, Alpine Swift, European Bee-eater, European Roller, Eurasian Hoopoe, Eurasian Wryneck, Lesser Spotted Woodpecker, Calandra Lark, Greater Short-toed Lark, Crested Lark, Wood Lark, Red-rumped Swallow, Tawny Pipit, Water Pipit, Iberian Yellow Wagtail, Bluethroat, Common Redstart, Whinchat, Northern Wheatear, Black-eared Wheatear, Cetti's Warbler, Zitting Cisticola, Common Grasshopper Warbler, Savi's Warbler, Sedge Warbler, Eurasian Reed Warbler, Great Reed Warbler, Melodious Warbler, Subalpine Warbler, Sardinian Warbler, Orphean Warbler, Common Whitethroat, Western Bonelli's Warbler, Iberian Chiffchaff, Firecrest, Spotted Flycatcher, European Pied Flycatcher, Short-toed Treecreeper, Penduline Tit, Crested Tit, Eurasian Golden Oriole, Southern Grey Shrike, Woodchat Shrike, Iberian Magpie, Spotless Starling, Rock Sparrow, Common Waxbill, European Serin, Common Crossbill, Hawfinch, Cirl Bunting, Ortolan Bunting
+Black-necked Grebe, Little Bittern, Cattle Egret, Little Egret, Purple Heron, White Stork, Eurasian Spoonbill, Greater Flamingo, Eurasian Wigeon, Gadwall, Common Teal, Mallard, Northern Pintail, Garganey, Northern Shoveler, Red-crested Pochard, European Honey Buzzard, Black-shouldered Kite, Black Kite, Red Kite, Short-toed Eagle, Western Marsh Harrier, Hen Harrier, Montagu's Harrier, Northern Goshawk, Common Buzzard, Booted Eagle, Bonelli's Eagle, Osprey, Lesser Kestrel, Merlin, Northern Hobby, Peregrine Falcon, Common Quail, Water Rail, Baillon's Crake, Little Bustard, Great Bustard, Black-winged Stilt, Pied Avocet, Stone-curlew, Collared Pratincole, Northern Lapwing, Little Ringed Plover, Ringed Plover, Kentish Plover, Eurasian Golden Plover, Grey Plover, Red Knot, Little Stint, Temminck's Stint, Curlew Sandpiper, Dunlin, Ruff, Common Snipe, Black-tailed Godwit, Bar-tailed Godwit, Whimbrel, Spotted Redshank, Common Redshank, Common Greenshank, Green Sandpiper, Wood Sandpiper, Mediterranean Gull, Little Gull, Yellow-legged Gull, Gull-billed Tern, Caspian Tern, Little Tern, Whiskered Tern, Black Tern, Great Spotted Cuckoo, Short-eared Owl, European Nightjar, Red-necked Nightjar, Common Swift, Pallid Swift, Alpine Swift, European Bee-eater, European Roller, Eurasian Hoopoe, Eurasian Wryneck, Lesser Spotted Woodpecker, Calandra Lark, Greater Short-toed Lark, Crested Lark, Wood Lark, Red-rumped Swallow, Tawny Pipit, Water Pipit, Iberian Yellow Wagtail, Bluethroat, Common Redstart, Whinchat, Northern Wheatear, Western Black-eared Wheatear, Cetti's Warbler, Zitting Cisticola, Common Grasshopper Warbler, Savi's Warbler, Sedge Warbler, Common Reed Warbler, Great Reed Warbler, Melodious Warbler, Western Subalpine Warbler, Sardinian Warbler, Orphean Warbler, Common Whitethroat, Western Bonelli's Warbler, Iberian Chiffchaff, Common Firecrest, Spotted Flycatcher, European Pied Flycatcher, Short-toed Treecreeper, Penduline Tit, Crested Tit, Eurasian Golden Oriole, Iberian Grey Shrike, Woodchat Shrike, Iberian Magpie, Spotless Starling, Rock Sparrow, Common Waxbill, European Serin, Common Crossbill, Hawfinch, Cirl Bunting, Ortolan Bunting

 History and Use